Florida State Seminoles: Men's golf

-The Seminoles have made thirty-seven NCAA tournament appearances including twenty-five national championship appearances and eighteen regionals.
+The Seminoles have made thirty-nine NCAA tournament appearances including twenty-seven national championship appearances, finishing as runner-up in 2024, and nineteen regionals.
 Florida State has won thirteen conference championships.
-The Seminoles have appeared in fourteen straight NCAA tournaments and were the top seed in the 2015 tournament, a year in which they won a school record four straight in-season tournaments.
+The Seminoles have appeared in sixteen straight NCAA tournaments and were the top seed in the 2015 tournament, a year in which they won a school record four straight in-season tournaments.
 In the 2021 season, John Pak won the Haskins Award, Hogan Award, and Nicklaus Award.

 Women's golf

-The Seminoles have made eight AIWA tournament appearances, twenty-seven NCAA tournament appearances including twelve national championship appearances and twenty-four regionals.
-Florida State has won three conference championships.
+The Seminoles have made eight AIAW tournament appearances, twenty-nine NCAA tournament appearances, including thirteen national championship appearances and twenty-six regionals.
+Florida State has won four conference championships.

 Women's soccer

-Since adding soccer as a sport, Florida State has made twenty-three appearances in the NCAA tournament and thirteen appearances in the College Cup.
-The Seminoles won national championships in 2014, 2018, and 2021.
+Since adding soccer as a sport, Florida State has made twenty-six appearances in the NCAA tournament and fourteen appearances in the College Cup.
+The Seminoles won national championships in 2014, 2018, 2021, and 2023, with additional national title appearances in 2007, 2013, and 2020.

 Softball

 The softball team plays at the Seminole Softball Complex; the field is named for JoAnne Graf, the winningest coach in softball history.
 An 8–1 victory over Jacksonville on February 22, 2006, made her only the second coach in NCAA history to record 1,100 NCAA fast-pitch wins.
 In 1999, Florida State received a softball complex, which also houses the soccer stadium.

-Florida State's accomplishments include two AIAW national championships, one NCAA national championship, eleven trips to the Women's College World Series, thirty-four NCAA tournaments, thirty-five All-Americans, and eighteen conference titles, as well as thirty-eight forty win seasons.
+Florida State's accomplishments include two AIAW national championships, one NCAA national championship, twelve trips to the Women's College World Series, thirty-seven NCAA tournaments, thirty-eight All-Americans, and nineteen conference titles, as well as forty-one forty win seasons.

 For over two decades, FSU has been one of the most dominant softball programs in the history of collegiate softball.
 Only five teams in the history of the NCAA have been to more WCWS than Florida State and no school east of Arizona has been to more NCAA tournaments than the Seminoles.
 Florida State has made a regional appearance every year since 2000.

 In 2015, Lacey Waldrop and Maddie O'Brien became the first players from the school to be drafted into the National Pro Fastpitch league and Jessica Burroughs became the school's first number one overall pick in 2017.

 Track and field

-The men's track and field team has won consecutive NCAA national championships and ACC championships.
+The men's track and field team has won multiple NCAA national championships and ACC championships.
 In 2006, the team had individual champions in the 200 m (Walter Dix), the triple jump (Rafeeq Curry), and the shot put (Garrett Johnson).
-In 2007, Dix became the first person to hold the individual title in the 100 m, 200 m, and 4*100 m Relay at the same time.
+In 2007, Dix became the first person to hold the individual title in the 100 m, 200 m, and 4×100 m Relay at the same time.